jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **State Ownership and Access Patterns:**
 Clear ownership and access patterns ensure state integrity:
 - **Main Graph Ownership**: Main graph owns all state and controls access
-- **Modular Component Ownership**: Modular components own their internal state and conversation context
+- **Subgraph State Ownership**: The main graph and subgraphs (that manifest the Researcher and Expert agents) share ownership of the specific subgraph state and conversation context
 - **Orchestrator Access**: Orchestrator has access to all state for coordination
 - **Direct Agent Access**: Direct agents (Planner, Critic, Finalizer) access main graph state variables where appropriate
 - **Subgraph Agent Access**: Subgraph agents (Researcher Agent, Expert Agent) only access their respective subgraph states